 Sheep breed and genotype, along with underlying health issues such as worms or liver fluke, have also been shown to affect the incidence and severity of photosensitisation.

-“We found reduced severity of photosensitisation in sheep grazing pastures with 10-30 per cent annual ryegrass or mixed stands of biserrula containing significant percentages of other forages, although incidence was never mitigated completely,” Professor Weston said.
+“We found reduced severity of photosensitisation in sheep grazing pastures with 10 to 30 per cent annual ryegrass or mixed stands of biserrula containing significant percentages of other forages.
+However the incidence of photosensitisation was never mitigated completely,” Professor Weston said.

 “Another important thing to note is that photosensitisation was not recorded in any animals in the trials when grazing fully dried biserrula pasture, regardless of the percentage of biserrula in the sward.

 “This is a useful management strategy as dried forage biserrula has a high protein content and a maintenance energy level for mature dry sheep.”

 The research was funded by Meat and Livestock Australia (MLA) and the guide can be downloaded here.

 Media Note: Professor Leslie Weston and Associate Professor Jane Quinn are based at CSU in Wagga Wagga.
 To arrange interviews contact Graham Centre communications officer Ms Emily Malone 0439 552 385 or email firstname.lastname@example.org